DANNY435302/FRUIT-OF-REPENTANCE/README.md

 B).Insulting God<br>
 C).Disrespect Jesus<br>
 D).Blasphemy against the spirit<br>
+AS FOR THE REST SOLVE IT AFTER YOU ARE DONE SCROLL DOWN TO SEE THE ANSWERS
 <br>
 2.Who was greatest prophet to ever live?<br>
 3.Who was the fourth King  of Judah?<br>